 - Write In Pen for the Day– Especially in elementary classrooms, writing with a pen is a special treat.

 - Bookmarks – To make this prize even sweeter, include helpful content on the bookmarks such as reader response stems or encouraging phrases.

 - Brag Tags – With these cute exclamatory notes, students get to positively brag about their good behavior without even saying a word.
 Placed on a lanyard or necklace of some kind, they collect congratulatory-themed tags throughout the school year as they exhibit expected behaviors.
 See how to set up and use brag tags.

 - Bracelets – Decorative bracelets, appropriate for boys and girls, make fun rewards for students.
 Oriental Trading Company offers a wide variety from which to choose.

-- Caught Being Good Ticket– A type of reward coupon (can also be a name tag or button), Caught Being Good is a ticket given to a student by surprise when the teacher notices him/her demonstrating a desired behavior.
+- Caught Being Good Ticket– A type of reward coupon, Caught Being Good is a ticket given without warning to your little one when you notice her demonstrating a desired behavior.

 - Gold Medal or Trophy – Purchase a small plastic gold medal or trophy.
 The deserving student has the honor of taking it home for a day or a week.